 Keeping a clean driving record for your son or daughter is an absolute necessity.
 Distracted driving, reckless driving, or being in an at-fault accident can cause serious damage to your car insurance premium at an already expensive time.
 In a state-by-state breakdown, DUIs and racing (seen on average the most expensive citations) raise insurance premiums at least 40%.
 Moreover, most car insurance companies offer a safe driver discount which is dependent upon a clean driving record.

-While this suggestion isn’t age-specific, young driver’s propensity to cause damage to your vehicle and the monetary implications of that make it extra relevant.
+While this suggestion isn’t age-specific, a young driver’s propensity to cause damage to your vehicle and the monetary implications of that make it extra relevant.
 “Being smart with your claims” basically means don’t use your collision coverage unless you total your vehicle.
 Whether you know it or not, using your collision coverage is often seen as an at-fault accident to an insurance company.
 Now, most insurance companies will rate (i.e., charge) you for an at-fault accident for 3 years.
-Here’s a handy chart to see how one claim and affect your premium over these 3 years.
+Here’s a handy chart to see how one claim can affect your premium over these three years.

 |Increase at 6 months||Increase at 12 months||Increase at 3 Years|

 When considering filing a claim, follow this checklist:

 - Get an estimate for the repairs first.
 This can be done at a local mechanic shop